thaisbeham/dask-flood-mapper/README.md

 ## Credits

-Credits go to EODC ((https://eodc.eu)[https://eodc.eu]) for developing the infrastructure and the management of the data required for this workflow.
+Credits go to EODC ([https://eodc.eu](https://eodc.eu)) for developing the infrastructure and the management of the data required for this workflow.
 This work has been supported as part of the interTwin project ([https://www.intertwin.eu](https://www.intertwin.eu)).
 The interTwin project is funded by the European Union Horizon Europe Programme - Grant Agreement number 101058386.

 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union Horizon Europe/Horizon 2020 Programmes.
 Neither the European Union nor the granting authorities can be held responsible for them.

 ## Literature

-Bauer-Marschallinger, Bernhard, Senmao Cao, Mark Edwin Tupas, Florian Roth, Claudio Navacchi, Thomas Melzer, Vahid Freeman, and Wolfgang Wagner. â€œSatellite-Based Flood Mapping through Bayesian Inference from a Sentinel-1 SAR Datacube.â€ Remote Sensing 14, no. 15 (January 2022): 3673. https://doi.org/10.3390/rs14153673.
+Bauer-Marschallinger, Bernhard, Senmao Cao, Mark Edwin Tupas, Florian Roth, Claudio Navacchi, Thomas Melzer, Vahid Freeman, and Wolfgang Wagner. â€œSatellite-Based Flood Mapping through Bayesian Inference from a Sentinel-1 SAR Datacube.
+Remote Sensing 14, no. 15 (January 2022): 3673. https://doi.org/10.3390/rs14153673.